 Montreal is somewhere you can immerse yourself not only in the beauty of Canada but also in French culture and historical cobblestone neighborhoods.
 You must visit!

 There is very much a theme with these relaxing destinations, my darlings.
-Just like the cities I’ve named above, Charleston, South Carolina is a place full of history, beauty and cobblestone streets.
+Just like the cities I’ve named above, Charleston, South Carolina is a place full of history, beauty, and cobblestone streets.
 This port city was once a federal stronghold where the first shots of the civil war rang out!
 So, my darlings, if you are enamored by America’s history, this is the place for you and your friends to visit.
 Charleston is, in fact, one of the most intact old Southern cities, dating back to 1670.
-When we came to Charleston, we entered by sea in a friend’s yacht.
+When we came to Charleston, we entered by the sea in a friend’s yacht.
 I recall gazing at Fort Sumter and thinking to myself, “I am witnessing the history of a young America.”

 As well, if you have ever dreamed of being a Southern belle and you adore magnolias, azalea gardens and old plantations don’t miss a visit to Charleston.
 I felt like I was living a past life as I walked the cobbled streets and rode in a horse-drawn carriage with my Rhett Butler aka my Shelly.
 We had such a wonderful and relaxing time there.
 I think you will too, my readers.